IraAngeles/WizFi360-EVB-Pico-AWS-C/getting_started.md

 - **CMSIS_5** is a set of tools, APIs, frameworks, and work flows that help to simplify software re-use, reduce the learning curve for microcontroller developers, speed-up project build and debug, and thus reduce the time to market for new applications.
 - **CMSIS-Driver** contains MCU independent device driver implementations and template files.
 - **CMSIS-FreeRTOS** is a common API for embedded microcontroller real-time operating system FreeRTOS.
+- **IoT_Socket** contains the code of IoT Socket - a simple BSD like IP socket interface that implements the glue logic between IoT cloud connectors (IoT clients) and the underlying communication stack.
 - **mbedtls** library supports additional algorithms and support related to TLS and SSL connections.
 - **aws-iot-device-sdk-embedded-C** library is embedded C (C-SDK) is a collection of C source files that can be used in embedded applications to securely connect IoT devices to AWS IoT Core.
 - **pico-sdk** is made available by Pico to enable developers to build software applications for the Pico platform.